 Strip the noise before anything else.
 Special characters, whitespace, common abbreviations, boilerplate rating text from App Store, agent thread metadata from Zendesk.
 The customer's actual words have to be isolated before any model sees them.
 Skip this and your sentiment scorer trains on signature lines.

 The same customer often reports the same issue through multiple channels.
 A bad release triggers an App Store review and a support ticket about the same crash.
 Without dedup, that one customer becomes two signals.
-Match by identity where you have it, semantic similarity where you do not.
+A standard approach: encode each item as a 384-dim vector with all-MiniLM-L6-v2 and flag pairs with cosine similarity above 0.82 within a 7-day window as probable duplicates.[10]

 A 200-word enterprise ticket and a one-line community post are not the same signal.
 Treating them as such guarantees the loudest channel wins.